OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

--- Ratio of male and female athletes participated in all olympic games.
+### 10. Find the Ratio of male and female athletes participated in all olympic games.
 ```sql
 with cte as (
 Select